 Very little is known about The Regency East, except that it was a semi-elegant bar in a less-than-elegant neighborhood 'where car break-ins and muggings were common'.

 Even the address is confused in the scarce LGBT documentation.
 The first 'gay' listing we've been able to locate is in the 1964 national 'gay guide' "Directory 43", where it is listed as being at 1400 N. Water St. But all later guides typically listed it as being at 1840 N. Water St., the current site of the Red Lion Pub.
 A single 1970 national gay guide (Bob Damron's) lists it at 1758 N. Water St, so we speculate that the bar may have moved around a bit, or addresses were given to these national directories incorrectly at times.
-However, everyone who remembers the bar places it in what was to become well known by Milwaukeeans as 'the Trocadero' bar, which is at 1758 N. Water St. location which we believe to be accurate.
+However, everyone who remembers the bar places it in what was to become well known by Milwaukeeans as 'the Trocadero' bar, which is the 1758 N. Water St. location which we believe to be accurate.